jefftranter/6502/asm/BBCBasic/README.md

-This is a port of BBC Basic 2 to my 6502 Single Board Computer.
+This is a port of BBC Basic 2 to my 6502 Single Board Computer (SBC).

 I started with a binary, disassembled it, and got it to assemble to the same binary code with the CC65 cross-assembler.
 Then, comments were added from the original source that was written as in-line assembler in BBC Basic.

-The system calls (MOS) from the Acorn/BBC platform need to be emulated or stubbed out for the other platforms.
+The system calls (MOS) from the Acorn/BBC platform were emulated or stubbed out the SBC platform.

+Suport for these keywords was removed to get the code to fit in a 16K ROM (they would not work anyway due to hardware limitations):

+ENVELOPE SOUND ADVAL POINT CHAIN LOAD SAVE CLG COLOUR DRAW GCOL MODE MOVE PLOT

 It is still a work in progress.

 TODO:
-- Implement OS calls
 - Test and debug (initially use my simulator)
 - See if any unimplemented MOS calls are needed.
-- See if could fit in ROM (need to get all code to fit in 16K).
 - Print message and version on startup

 References: